lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 ----

 ### Footnotes

+[^separate-callback-server]: As noted in the introduction of this post, in
+                standard Erlang libraries and applications the callback module and the server module are in the same file.
+We are introducing OTP in a new way, hopefully in a way that is less confusing.
+                You will find, however, that in order to do this, we sometimes abandon Erlang conventions for the sake of clarity.
+A final post in this series will provide a list of all the non-standard approaches we have taken for pedagogical purposes and then provide notes on how to do them the "standard way".

 [^handle-info]: If you're curious now and want to do this the right way before
                 we get around to creating a blog post for error handling and